Characteristics of dyslexia: Writing and motor skills

+Dyslexia is not just about the reading aspect, it also can affect their writing.
+Research shows that it can be seen in the poor spelling, the limited vocab, poor idea development, and the lack of organizing.
+Writing depends on the spelling, memory, and a lot of planning.
+Which often of the time can be a weak spot for people with dyslexia.
+It requires a lot that can make it feel overwhelming, like trying to stay on topic, keeping their ideas in order, connecting their ideas smoothly, and planning what to write.
+People with Dyslexia have a way of processing their information, the way they process their reading is the same way they process their writing.
+For example, the sound of words and matching the sound to letters.
+It can lead to frequent mistakes in their writing.

 Because of literacy problems, an individual with dyslexia may have difficulty with handwriting.
 This can involve slower writing speed than average, poor handwriting characterized by irregularly formed letters, or inability to write straight on a blank paper with no guideline.

 Some studies have also reported gross motor difficulties in dyslexia, including motor skills disorder.
 This difficulty is indicated by clumsiness and poor coordination.
 The relationship between motor skills and reading difficulties is poorly understood, but could be linked to the role of the cerebellum and inner ear in the development of reading and motor abilities.